spywhere/Javatar/README.md

 #### Javatar Call

 Javatar Call is used to insert any information about packages and class like full package path and class name at your cursor point.
 Javatar Call supports 4 type of data you can insert which are `Full Package Path`, `Current Package Name`, `Class Name` and `Full Class Name`

+#### Javatar Operations

+Javatar Operations is a command that helps you edit current java file.
+Javatar Operations supports only one operation at this moment (more to come soon!) which is `Correct Class`

+**Operations List**

+* Correct Class
+	* Change class name correspond to file name and change package to proper package location

 #### Advanced Creation